JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 </table>

-<h3 id="Morph">Morphology Information</h3>
+<h3 id="Morph">Morphology Dashboard</h3>
-Morphology information is captured in a screen called "Morphology Dashboard".
-You can come to this screen by clicking on the "morphology" button in the "Bull Exams" screen.
+Morphology information is captured in the _Morphology Dashboard_ screen.
 This screen will have:

-1. A button at the top called "Add New Semen Collection"
+1. A button at the top called _Add New Semen Collection_.
-2. A list of "Semen collection counts" captured on a particular date.
+2. A list of _Semen collection counts_ for the bull (in the current examination session).

-Clicking on the button will take you to a page with a list of buttons.
-These buttons represent the Morphology information you had setup in the "Settings" section of the app.
-This page can have a maximum of eight buttons.
-Clicking on each button will increase that particular Morphology by 1.
-When you change from one button to another an alarm will be set off to warn you of that change.
-When you reach the limit/threshold for that morphology, another alarm will be set off to warn you.
+Upon clicking _Add New Semen Collection_, you will be presented with a page full of buttons (up to eight buttons).
+These buttons represent the Morphology information you had setup in the _Settings_ section of the app.
+You can gather tally data for various morphology features by clicking on the corresponding button.

-You will be able to see the total morphology count on the "Morphology Dashboard" screen.
-Clicking on each Semen collection in the dashboard will give you the break up of the counts in each morphology.
-See screenshots below for an illustration.
+During collection, when you switch buttons, the app will generate a unique sound alert .
+Similarly, when the tally count reaches the limit/threshold for a morphology feature, the app will generate a unique sound alert.

+For each semen collection, you can view the total count and the break down via the _Morphology Count_ screen by selecting a specific sample.
+If needed, you can modify (only increase) the recorded count in this screen.

+In terms of work flow, we recommend that you create a new semen collection instead of modifying an existing collection.

 <table>
  <tr>